So you want to study in the U.S.? Well, you’ve come to the right place!

-To learn some of the ways you can best position yourself for those ever-confounding U.S. college applications, read our guide below on applying to schools in the U.S.!
+To learn some of the ways you can best position yourself for those ever-confounding U.S. college applications, read our guide below on how to apply to schools in the U.S.!

 Undergraduate Studies in the UK vs. the U.S.

-While applicants approach the UK application system with a pre-professional focus such as law, medicine or engineering from the onset, applicants to U.S. schools enjoy a bit more freedom, taking the time to determine an academic focus during the course of their studies rather than preemptively.
+While applicants approach the UK application system with a pre-professional focus such as law, medicine or engineering from the onset, applicants to U.S. schools enjoy a bit more freedom, taking the time to determine an academic focus during the course of their studies.
 For this reason, keep your course of study in mind as you decide upon your U.S. college list, but don’t stress about committing to it throughout all four years of your undergraduate studies.

 Timeline

 Now that you’ve decided that you would like to embark upon the U.S. higher education application process, it’s time to get acquainted with the U.S. application timeline.
-Although UCAS streamlines its deadlines with unified October 15 and January 29 deadlines, deadlines in the U.S. can range from mid-October to mid February.
-While Early Decision I and II options have deadlines throughout October, November and December, Regular Decision applications in the U.S. roll from November into January and even February.
+Although UCAS streamlines its deadlines with unified October 15 and January 29 deadlines, deadlines in the U.S. can range from mid-October to mid-February.
+While Early Decision I and II options have deadlines throughout October, November, December (and sometimes early January), Regular Decision applications in the U.S. occur from November into January and even February.
 You’ll be submitting each application separately, so make sure to keep track of each school’s specific deadline!

 Grades and Testing

-While the majority of schools throughout the U.S. utilize a 4.0-scale GPA system, the UK employs a scale of honours ranging from ordinary to first class.
-U.S. admissions committees compare applicants regionally, so your first honours won’t be compared against a 4.0 from Kansas, for example, and this format allows you to submit your marks in their current format.
-While the UK grading system prioritizes final exams, U.S. high schools utilize a more cumulative grading format that considers assignments and exams submitted all throughout the semester.
-Given this discrepancy, be sure to put your all into those finals to earn the most competitive marks!
+While the majority of schools throughout the U.S. utilize a 4.0-scale GPA system, the U.K. employs a scale of honours ranging from ordinary to first class.
+U.S. admissions committees compare applicants regionally, so your first honours won’t be compared against an U.S. based student’s 4.0 GPA from Kansas, for example, and this format will allow you to submit your marks in their current format.
+While the U.K. grading system prioritizes final exams, U.S. high schools utilize a more cumulative grading format that factors in assignments and exams submitted throughout the semester.
+Given this discrepancy, be sure to put your best effort into those finals to earn the most competitive marks!

-In terms of testing, while A-Levels take precedence in the UK’s 2-year college system to prepare students for University, the SAT (Scholastic Aptitude Test), and ACT (American College Testing) reign supreme in the admission process for U.S. colleges and universities.
+In terms of testing, while A-Levels take precedence in the U.K.’s 2-year college system, the SAT (Scholastic Aptitude Test), and ACT (American College Testing) reign supreme in the admission process for U.S. colleges and universities.
 Obtaining a good tutor will be key to your success on these exams, and the earlier you begin preparing, the better.
-You can choose to sit for either the SAT or the ACT.
+You can choose to sit for either the SAT or the ACT, but you will not need to submit scores for both.
 The SAT is scored out of 1600, and the ACT out of 36, so you’ll realistically want a score above 1500 on the SAT or 33 on the ACT to land in the admitted students range of America’s top schools.
 We recommend that you focus your studying and testing efforts on the first year of college to leave room for retakes if necessary in the fall of your second year of college.

 Recommendation Letters

-In the UK’s UCAS system, a singular referee suffices for a strong application to Uni.
-In the U.S., however, you’ll need three – one from a counselor and two from teachers, ideally from two disparate disciplines.
-Hopefully, your counselor knows you so well personally that they may intuitively reflect upon your triumphs, academic and personal alike, in their recommendation letter.
-The teacher recommendations, however, should come from two teachers with strong writing skills who have observed you demonstrate tenacity and excellence under their supervision, with one from a humanities field and one from a STEM field.
+In the U.K.’s UCAS system, a singular referee suffices for a strong application to Uni.
+In the U.S., however, you’ll need three: one from a counselor and two from teachers, ideally from two distinct disciplines.
+Ideally, your counselor knows you personally and will therefore be able to reflect upon your triumphs—academic and personal alike—in their recommendation letter.
+The teacher recommendations, however, should come from two teachers who have observed your academic skillset under their supervision, with one from a humanities field and one from a STEM field.

-Information such as aptitude, enthusiasm and experience take priority in both reference and recommendation letters, so approach your recommendation letter writers with the same gravity, intention and detail that you would with a potential referee as you make your request.
-Unfamiliar with the American recommendation letter’s comparison to the UK referee system?
-Have no fear!
-The content and structure of the requirements for both are nearly identical.
-Both should span no longer than 1-2 pages, come from 2 different writers who know you extremely well, and speak towards your passion and power as a student.
-They will attest to your dynamism in the classroom and vouch for your capacity to excel in your intended field of collegiate study, so be sure to impress them as you partake in their class and make your recommendation request in the spring of your first year of college.
+Information such as aptitude, enthusiasm and experience take priority in both reference and recommendation letters, so approach your recommendation letter writers with the same gravity, intentionality, and specificity that you would with a potential referee as you make your request.
+The content and structure of the referee system and the recommendation letter are nearly identical.
+Both should span no longer than 1-2 pages, come from 2 different writers who know you extremely well, and speak to your passion and power as a student.
+They will attest to your dynamism in the classroom and vouch for your capacity to excel in your intended field of collegiate study, so be sure to impress them as you partake in their classes.

 Extracurricular Activities and Passion Projects

-British students eyeing admission at one of the U.S.’s top schools should aim to develop extracurricular activities and passion projects outside of classwork all throughout secondary school.
-Multi-year orientation towards these non-academic explorations may seem extraneous when considering applications from the basis of the UCAS system, but these aspects are crucial to an American application.
-In the U.S., since there are thousands of schools throughout the nation of various sizes and educational philosophies and hundreds of thousands of applications, grades aren’t the sole factor in admissions as they are for the UCAS.
-Although the transcript still remains the primary source of information regarding a student’s intellectual abilities, the “activities list” – a ten entry summation of a student’s extracurricular experiences – plays a key role in differentiating candidates and earning coveted acceptances.
+British students eyeing admission to one of the top schools in the U.S. should aim to develop extracurricular activities and passion projects outside of classwork throughout secondary school.
+Multi-year orientation towards these non-academic explorations may seem extraneous to those more familiar with the UCAS system, but these activities are crucial to an American application.
+There are thousands of schools throughout the U.S. of various sizes and educational philosophies and hundreds of thousands of applicants— because of this, colleges evaluate applications holistically, looking beyond just grades and test scores to assess an applicant’s candidacy.
+Although the transcript still remains the primary source of information regarding a student’s intellectual abilities, the “activities list”—a ten entry summation of a student’s extracurricular experiences—plays a key role in differentiating candidates and earning coveted acceptances.

-There is no singular perfect way to construct an activities list – the best activities list intuitively follows your natural intellectual interests and personal passions, ultimately documenting the way you’ve integrated them into making an impact on your community.
-Here at Command, we call the aggregation of these pursuits a “hook.”
-If you’re a computer science buff, hone in on designing an app that improves coding education for underrepresented communities!
-Maybe try to secure an Executive Board position within the Computer Science Club, as well!
-If visual art is your hook, start a zine!
-Volunteer at a local arts camp, and why not run for Arts Board President at your school, while you’re at it?
-Leadership is the name of the game when it comes to spending your time wisely when you’re not acing those classes.
+There is no singular way to construct an activities list—the best activities list intuitively follows your natural intellectual interests and personal passions, ultimately documenting the way you’ve mobilized your interests to make a positive impact on your community.
+The aggregation of these pursuits can be referred to as a “hook.”
+If you’re a computer science buff, hone in on designing an app that improves coding education for underrepresented communities; or secure an Executive Board position within the Computer Science Club.
+If visual art is your hook, start a zine or volunteer at a local arts camp—and why not run for Arts Board President at your school?
+Leadership is the name of the game when it comes to spending your time wisely when you’re not acing your classes.

-To truly stand out amongst American applicants, however, in addition to those amazing leadership positions, you should also dedicate a concerted effort towards crafting and executing a unique passion project throughout your time in secondary school.
+In addition to those amazing leadership positions, you should also dedicate a concerted effort towards crafting and executing a unique passion project throughout your time in secondary school.
 Passion project ideas range from leading a national campaign against bullying, to starting a profitable local business, to writing a novel, to beginning a non-profit fitness education program.
 The opportunities are endless!
-As long as it derives from an honest and original place, and you know you’ll feel internally motivated to grow it enough to make a measurable difference in your community, it’s a good fit!
+As long as it derives from an honest and original place, and you know you’ll feel internally motivated to grow it enough to make a measurable difference in your community, it’s a good fit.

 Scholarships and Awards

-Websites such as Unigo and Fastweb will be key resources in your search for opportunities to distinguish yourself come application season, and applying early while casting a wide net will enable you to make best use of your time.
-Scholarships and awards range in subject matter, length and project type, so there’s definitely a route towards recognition for every student, regardless of their individual capabilities or expertise.
-Be sure to focus your efforts on opportunities that align with your hook to most optimally position your application.
-If your volunteer opportunities and passion project reside in the realm of the performing arts, for example, winning an international singing competition and a national scholarship diving into the impact of art on youth would be more impactful than a local whistling contest and a science fair.
-All of the pieces in your application should follow the centripetal force of your hook to most convincingly convey your unique narrative and offerings to campus life.
+Websites such as Unigo and Fastweb are excellent resources in your search for scholarship opportunities, and applying early while casting a wide net will enable you to make best use of your time.
+Scholarships and awards range in subject matter, length and project type, so there are opportunities for every student, regardless of their individual capabilities or expertise.
+Be sure to focus your efforts on opportunities that align with your hook to bolster your application.
+If your volunteer opportunities and passion project are in the realm of the performing arts, for example, winning an international singing competition and a national scholarship diving into the impact of art on youth would be more impactful than a local whistling contest and a science fair.
+All of the pieces in your application should follow the centripetal force of your hook to most clearly convey your unique narrative and offerings to campus life.

 Paying for School

-Finally, once the applications are sent and the admissions decisions received, one exigent, yet crucial factor remains: the cost of schooling.
-Compared to the 2021 average annual cap of £9,250 for UK students seeking a university experience in their home country, a single year at a private institution in the U.S. will run you a cool $41,411, on average.
-Adding insult to injury, FAFSA and the American classic financial aid and grant system are not open to British students, meaning that those exorbitant tuition, room and board fees must derive from loans if they can’t be paid in full out-of-pocket.
-Paradoxically, however, since colleges increasingly prefer students who can pay full tuition fees to offset schools’ rising operating costs, this pricing system could slightly advantage a UK-based applicant.
-It’s not a primary deciding factor in the least, but your lived international experience combined with your unique pricing model could tip the scale in your favor a bit to reflect the asset you would be to the university.
+Finally, once you submit your applications and receive admissions decisions, one exigent, yet crucial factor remains: the cost of schooling.
+Compared to the 2021 average annual cap of £9,250 for U.K. students seeking a university experience in their home country, a single year at a private institution in the U.S. will run you a cool $42,162, on average.
+In addition, FAFSA and the American classic financial aid and grant system are not open to British students, meaning that those exorbitant tuition, room and board fees must come from loans if they can’t be paid in full out-of-pocket.
+Paradoxically, however, since colleges increasingly prefer students who can pay full tuition fees to offset schools’ rising operating costs, this pricing system could slightly advantage a U.K.-based applicant.
+While certainly not a deciding factor, your lived international experience combined with your unique pricing model could tip the scale in your favor a bit to reflect the asset you would be to the university.